evanwill/get-git-b/content/0-why.md

 Rather than storing a series of copies of a file with different filenames or revision numbers in the repo, Git captures a snapshot of your complete project each time you tell it to <span class="term">commit</span>.
 Each commit records the creator, email, time, and changes made, then stores it permanently in the history.

-{% include figure.html img="versions.png" alt="depiction of file + new changes = versions of a document" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank' rel='noopener'>Version Control with Git</a>" width="100%" %}
+{% include gallery-figure.html img="versions.png" alt="depiction of file + new changes = versions of a document" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/'>Version Control with Git</a>" width="100%" %}

 Try to think of your changes recorded in each commit as separate from the document itself.
 From Git's point of view, the current file that you see in your folder is made up of a specific set of those changes.